Yo soy aquél: Eurovision

-Televisión Española (TVE) addressed the General Society of Authors and Publishers (SGAE) requesting original songs to participate in the of the Eurovision Song Contest, naming nine possible composers as an example, but leaving the SGAE freedom of choice.
+Televisión Española (TVE) addressed the Sociedad General de Autores de España (SGAE) requesting original songs to participate in the of the Eurovision Song Contest, naming nine possible composers as an example, but leaving the SGAE freedom of choice.
 Since the SGAE did not consider appropriate to choose among its associates, TVE agreed to take into consideration all the works sent to them by SGAE's associated composers.
 Finally, TVE accepted songs from seven composers, among which "Yo soy aquél" sent by Manuel Alejandro and sung by Raphael was internally selected as in the contest.
 The public announcement of the song, singer, and composer selected was done without prior notice in a television broadcast on 14 January 1966, for which TVE had to ask permission from the head of the military garrison where Raphael was doing his compulsory military service, so that he could travel to Prado del Rey for the announcement.

 On 5 March 1966, the Eurovision Song Contest was held at Villa Louvigny in Luxembourg hosted by the Compagnie Luxembourgeoise de Télédiffusion (CLT), and broadcast live throughout the continent.
 Manuel Fraga himself, the Minister of Information and Tourism, on whom TVE depended at that time, had to obtain special permission so that Raphael could leave the garrison for a few days to travel to Luxembourg.
 He performed "Yo soy aquél" eleventh on the evening, following 's "Nygammal vals" by Lill Lindfors and Svante Thuresson and preceding 's "Ne vois-tu pas?" by Madeleine Pascal.
 Rafael Ibarbia made the orchestral arrangement of the Spanish entry and conducted the event's orchestra in its performance.